Ansh972007/SEM-3-FSD-stock-market-simulator-Web/README.md

-# 📈 Stock Market Simulation Web App  :
+# 📈 Stock Market Simulation Web  :

 A **Full-Stack Development (FSD)** project that simulates real stock-market features like watchlist, trading, portfolio, predictions, heatmaps, and more — built using **HTML, CSS, JavaScript**.